Bill Tinnock

 William James Tinnock (5 April 1930 – 3 April 2017) was a New Zealand rower.

+Biography

+Tinnock was born on 5 April 1930 in Auckland.
+He was the stroke seat of the first eight from Mount Albert Grammar School to win the Maadi Cup.

-William (known as Bill) Tinnock was born on 5 April 1930 in Auckland, New Zealand.
-At the 1950 British Empire Games he won the silver medal as part of the men's eight alongside crew members Donald Adam, Kerry Ashby, Murray Ashby, Bruce Culpan, Thomas Engel, Grahame Jarratt, Don Rowlands and Edwin Smith.
+At the 1950 British Empire Games, Tinnock won the silver medal as part of the men's eight alongside crew members Donald Adam, Kerry Ashby, Murray Ashby, Bruce Culpan, Thomas Engel, Grahame Jarratt, Don Rowlands and Edwin Smith.
 At the next British Empire and Commonwealth Games in Vancouver, he won another silver medal in the men's coxed four.

-Bill was the stroke seat of the first-ever Maddi Cup eight that won gold for Mount Albert Grammar.

-At the 1952 Summer Olympics he competed as part of the men's coxed four without progressing through to the finals.
+At the 1952 Summer Olympics, Tinnock competed as part of the men's coxed four without progressing through to the finals.
 He is listed as New Zealand Olympian athlete number 75 by the New Zealand Olympic Committee.

-Tinnock died on 3 April 2017.
+Tinnock married tennis player Judy Burke in about 1955, and the couple went on to have two children.
+He died on 3 April 2017.
+His wife, Judy Tinnock, died in 2025.